 The performances shall be assessed by using the sensor EOL conditions agreed with the customer.

-The EOL conditions include e.g. aging effects, radiation dose.
+1 The EOL conditions include ageing effects and environmental effects (e.g. radiation dose, UV, ATOX, contaminations and micrometeorites).

-Use of simulations in verification methods
+2 If a calibration is needed at BOL and performance before the calibration is worse than EOL performance, the BOL conditions can be also specified.

+Verification methods

 Overview